emeinhardt/cat-herder/README.md

 moving from modeling a program fragment as

  - An expression tree of values.
- - A container of terms — a functor in the "blue-collar functional programmer" sense of `Data.Functor`.
+ - A container of terms — specifically a functor in the "blue-collar functional programmer" sense of `Data.Functor`.

 to modeling a program fragment as

- - A path in a directed hypergraph where vertices are types (not values) and edges are function-like terms.
+ - A path in a directed hypergraph where vertices are types (not values) and edges are function-like terms — bifunctors contravariant in one argument and covariant in the other.

-     - In a Cartesian closed category like `(->)`, currying lets us think of programs as paths in a directed graph (no proper hyperedges); giving this up (or not making it the default assumption) means some of the tree-like structure of programs comes back into focus.
+     - In a cartesian closed category like `(->)`, currying lets us think of programs as paths in a directed graph (no proper hyperedges); when currying and `(,)` are opt-in features, then some of the tree-like structure of programs comes back into focus.

 Another way of putting this is that this package most closely models